 The name of the building comes from a Latin inscription on its back entrance: “Fortuna Propecia,” which means “good luck” and would have greeted all visitors.
 It is easy to become familiar with the site, so many walls and decorations remain as well as a part of the Roman road outside.

 Furniture, tools, and mannequins dressed in period clothing evoke a vivid image of how a wealthy Roman merchant lived.
-Discovered only in 2000, the villa originally expanded to 2,200 square meters.
-At the back of the house, you can see part of a Roman road with huge stone slabs and remains of their advanced channeling.
+Discovered only in 2000, the villa originally expanded to 2,200 square metres.
+At the back of the house, you can see part of a Roman road with huge stone slabs and remains of their advanced channelling.

-Make sure to visit Casa de la Fortuna and admire the floor mosaics and colorful murals, including a swan, which is the most famous image of the villa.
+Make sure to visit Casa de la Fortuna and admire the floor mosaics and colourful murals, including a swan, which is the most famous image of the villa.

 Discover Art Deco along with the Calle Mayor